globelabs/gl-docs/README.md

 |400/401|Request failed.
 Wrong or missing parameters, invalid subscriber_number format, wrong access_token. |
 |502/503|Platform Error.
 API Service is busy or down|

-*Transactions with HTTP 201, 400/401 responeses are chargeable to be deducted your developer wallet or bill.
-Standard API rates apply, unless otherwise stated.
+API requests with HTTP 201 or 400/401 responses are chargeable and will be deducted to your developer wallet or bill.
+Standard SMS API rates apply, unless otherwise stated.

 Location Based Services
 ========================